matthias-reis/aithir.de/_content/storylines/the-bond.md

 global anymore.
 They made their money in space by mining asteroids, running space station chains and controlled interplanetary transport.
-All of them were eager to use the new tech, that could bring more people and goods to and from their real estate.
+All of them were eager to use the new tech, that could bring more people and goods to and from their real estate in a shorter time.
 But Marla and Zodiac owned many of the patents and had the talent and skills to use them.
 They were soon involved in all of these profitable businesses.

 Even the name was wisely chosen as two of the other corporations were called Sagittarius and Scorpio.
-Zodiac for them might have sounded like a declaration of war, but at the same time, they needed access to that groundbreaking technology.
+Zodiac for them might have sounded like a declaration of war.
+But at the same time, they needed access to that groundbreaking technology.

 Fifty years later, Marla retired from the company's chair at age 80.
 The solar